+Wherever address points have been provided in spatial data files by a TA, LINZ will import this data and use the exact location as defined by the TA.
+Where non spatial data is provided LINZ adds the location of an address point with the mandatory priority to locate that address point within the correct meshblock.
+The location of the front door of an elector's dwelling within the correct meshblock is a fundamental requirement of the electoral system (Section 72 Electoral Act 1993).
 Highly desirable priorities for the location of an address point are to have it in the same property and parcel as the dwelling and on the correct side of the physical and legal roads.
-It is also a desirable priority to have the address point in the same location as the dwelling and/or at the location of the property entrance
+It is also a desirable priority to have the address point in the same location as the dwelling and/or at the location of the property entrance.

-|Data type:||Vector point||Feature count:||1716379|
+|Data type||Vector point||Feature count||1936576|

-|Attributes:||id, rna_id, address, house_number, road_name, locality, territorial_authority, shape|
+|Attributes||id, rna_id, rcl_id, address, house_number, range_low, range_high, road_name, locality, territorial_authority, road_name_utf8, address_utf8, locality_utf8,|